Baniel/Baniel.github.io/_posts/Algorithm/2016-09-20-DanielAlgorithm1.md

-After learning the linked list, let us enjoy the video --- "Driving with My Mum".
+++**After learning the linked list, let us enjoy the video --- "Driving with My Mum".
 Moretoki is driving a car with his mother.
-You can find the love between mother and son from this funny video.Evey mother wants to look ahead and see her son as a happy, healthy grown man.Can anything replace a mother's love and care?
+You can find the love between mother and son from this funny video.Evey mother wants to look ahead and see her son as a happy, healthy grown man.Can anything replace a mother's love and care?**++

 <div style="max-width:640px; margin:0 auto 10px;" >
 <div